marbocub/marbocub/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Master of Engineering.
-My specialties are natural language processing, wireless communications and all-optical signal processing.
+I obtained a high school equivalency diploma and pursued higher education at a university after turning 30.
+After earning a Master of Engineering degree in graduate school, I conducted research in a doctoral program.
+My research specialties include natural language processing, wireless communications, and all-optical signal processing.

-I worked as an editor of the technical magazine the Transistor Technology published in Japan, a system engineer at the major playhouse in Japan, a lecturer of the Science University of Tokyo, and the manager of the system administrating section at an university.
+I have worked as an editor for Transistor Technology, a technical magazine published in Japan, as a system engineer at a major playhouse in Japan, as a lecturer at Tokyo University of Science, and as the manager of the system administration department at a university.

-I am also a professional of networking, specialising in Cisco switch/router, firewall of PaloAlto and FortiGate, and Wi-FI systems.
+I am also a networking professional, specializing in Cisco switches and routers, Palo Alto and FortiGate firewalls, and Wi-Fi systems.

-I have programming language skills like C, C++, Pascal, SQL, Java, C#, scheme, Perl, Ruby, Python, javascript, VB, sh and assembly for x86.
+I have experience with multiple programming languages, including C, C++, Pascal, SQL, Java, C#, Scheme, Perl, Ruby, Python, JavaScript, VB, Shell scripting, and x86 assembly.

-And I also have skills in mechanical designs and 3D CAD.
-I have interestings for 3D printing and 5 axes CNC machines now.
+Additionally, I have expertise in mechanical design and 3D CAD.
+I am currently interested in 3D printing and five-axis CNC machines.

 ![](http://github-profile-summary-cards.vercel.app/api/cards/most-commit-language?username=marbocub&theme=2077)
 ![](http://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=marbocub&theme=2077)